There is need for new vocabulary to describe Ugandan youth

-So, you find that it is often described that, well if people don’t have salaried work, they are idle, or they are unemployed.
-If you ask somebody in the place that I work in Eastern Uganda about youth schemes, they will say: “the thing just collapsed and the youth run away with the money,” and so on and so forth.
+“Well if people don’t have salaried work, they are idle, or they are unemployed,” it is often asserted.
+If you ask somebody in the place that I work in Eastern Uganda about youth schemes, they will say: “the thing just collapsed and the youth run away with the money.”

 It is those types of things that we want to put on the table.
 And hopefully, we will see if there is an audience.
 And hopefully, help policy makers, civil society, young people, of course, think about putting a new type of vocabulary on the categories that we use when we are talking about, you know, the majority of Uganda’s population.

-6 responses to “Dr. Ben Jones on the need for a new vocabulary to describe Ugandan youth”
+6 responses to “There is need for new vocabulary to describe Ugandan youth”

 […] It explains why there is a certain way in which unemployed educated youth are generally talked about in Uganda.
 A way which has prompted Dr. Ben Jones to assert that there is a need for a new vocabulary to describe Ugandan youth.
 Read more about it here. […]